rahul-gharat/dronahq-docs/docs/reference/controls/multi-image.md

 Thumbnail from '@site/src/components/Thumbnail';

-The Multi Image control is a versatile media tool designed to present a grid of multiple images within a microapp, enabling an organized display of visual content.4
+The Multi Image control is a versatile media tool designed to present a grid of multiple images within a microapp, enabling an organized display of visual content.

 <figure>
   <Thumbnail src="/img/reference/controls/multi-image/preview.jpeg" alt="Chat Control" />